Hixie/isd/servers/src/systems-server/README.md

 (usually an asset with the `fcSpace` feature, that contains positioned orbits (assets with an `fcOrbit` feature) that themselves have stars (assets with the `fcStar` feature) as their primary asset).

+The root asset must have one of the following features:

+ * `fcSpace`.

 Asset IDs (`<assetid>`) are system-specific and dynasty-specific.
 They remain stable so long as the asset is visible to the dynasty.
 If the